build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ![Serverless pattern simple application with 3 AWS Serverless services, APIGateway, Lambda and DynamoDB](images/aws-serverless-pattern.png)

-This is a simple Serverless pattern that demonstrates how making an HTTP POST request to an Amazon API Gateway endpoint invokes an AWS Lambda function and inserts an item into an Amazon DynamoDB table.
+This is a simple serverless pattern that demonstrates how making an HTTP POST request to an Amazon API Gateway endpoint invokes an AWS Lambda function and inserts an item into an Amazon DynamoDB table.

-We will create a Nodejs application with 2 Lambda functions - one to insert data into the DynamoDB table and another to list data.
+We will create a Nodejs application with two Lambda functions - one to insert data into the DynamoDB table and another to list data.

 Let's start with creating a folder in our local computer.
 Name this folder `buildon-sam-app`.
-We will place all the contents from this blog into this folder.
+We will place all the contents from this blog post into this folder.

 In the AWS Management Console, go to the **Application Composer** service.